PaulPoandl/Helix/README.md

 ```bash
 source ~/.bashrc
 ```
-You also have to install netcat-openbsd, when you have not already nstalled it on your system:
+You also have to install netcat-openbsd, when you have not already installed it on your system:

 ```bash
 sudo apt install netcat-openbsd